lebpac/lebpac.github.io/programs.md

 - 3:30 to 5:00 pm in the gym (coaches at the school from 3pm)
 - $280, 12 sessions
 - [Registration link](https://www.journeybasketball.ca/developmentprogram/development-program-at-lecole-bilingue)
-- For questions contact Coach Arnel Santiago Jr at <journeybasketball2020@gmail.com>
+- For questions contact <journeybasketball2020@gmail.com>

 #### 🎭 Lights Up Musical Theatre — "Scooby Doo" (Music Room)
 - Grades 1 to 7 (split by age)